Dewas district

-Dewas District roughly corresponds to the territories of the twin Maratha princely states of Dewas - Junior & Senior.
+The Dewas District roughly corresponds to the territories of the twin Maratha princely states of Dewas - Junior & Senior.
 The district straddles the Vindhya Range; the northern portion of the district lies on the Malwa plateau, while the southern portion lies in the valley of the Narmada River.
 The Narmada forms the southern boundary of the district.
 The district is bounded to the east by Sehore District, to the south by the Harda and Khandwa districts, to the west by the Khargone and Indore districts, and to the north by the Ujjain and Shajapur districts.
 Dewas District is part of Ujjain Division.
 Devsaal Rawats of Uttarakhand are said to have their origins in Dewas at the time of legendary king Vikramāditya.
 Dewas is about 152 km from Bhopal and 40 km from Indore by road.

 Etymology

 The district takes its name from the district headquarters town, Dewas, which is said to have been derived on the basis of two traditions.
 One is that Dewas lies at the base of a 300 ft conical hill, known as Chamunda hill, on top of which the shrine of Chamunda is located.
 The image of the goddess is cut into the wall of a cave, known as Devi Vashini or the goddess's residence.
 From this, the name Dewas (dev-vas) seems to have been derived.
 The other view of the probable origin is from the name of the founder of the city, Dewasa Bania.